Toyin05/Toyin05/README.md

 # Hi there, I'm Toyin 👋

 I'm a **Full-Stack Developer** passionate about building clean, scalable, and user-friendly web applications.
-I work across the entire stack — from designing intuitive interfaces to implementing robust backend systems and APIs.
+I work across the entire stack.
+From designing intuitive interfaces to implementing robust backend systems and APIs.

 ## 🛠️ Tech Stack